 - Itchy, painful blisters may appear.

-- Skin may crack and bleed or ooze and crust over.
+- The skin may crack and bleed or ooze and crust over.

 This form of eczema is irritation or an allergic reaction to something that comes into contact with your skin, especially your hands or face.
 Symptoms may include: